 As with any internship, it’s important that you directly communicate your goals to your supervisor.

 What are you hoping to learn?
 Who are you hoping to meet?
 What career are you most interested in pursuing?
-If your supervisor knows what you want to get out of your internship, they’ll be better prepared to help you meet those goals.
+If your supervisor knows what you want to get out of your virtual internship, they’ll be better prepared to help you meet those goals.

-As ever, it’s important to advocate for yourself and be an active participant in your learning experience.
+As ever, it’s important to advocate for yourself and be an active participant in your online learning experience.